Socketlike/dissonance/README.md

     `module` for the `type` field in `package.json`.
   - If you **REALLY** want to use this with `CommonJS`, use `import()`.
 (I will not provide support for this)
-- This library will not have any sharding support. (the performance hit is massive - and I don't plan to make a bot that will be in anything larger than like, 3 servers)